derekey/github-issues-manager/README.md

 (you may want to run many workers by repeating the line above in many terms, it's really faster, notably for the `update-issue-tmpl` queue)

+Another note:

+The boostrap theme used is not a free one, so it's not included in this repository, and you won't be able to compile css (but you can use the compiled css we provide).

+The original theme is: https://wrapbootstrap.com/theme/core-admin-WB0135486 (we use v1.2, but slightly modified)

 Wana talk ? [![Gitter chat](https://badges.gitter.im/twidi/github-issues-manager.png)](https://gitter.im/twidi/github-issues-manager)

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/twidi/github-issues-manager/trend.png)](https://bitdeli.com/free "Bitdeli Badge")